-Forget traditional arches – get married under colourful, glittering piñatas.
+Get married under colourful, glittering piñatas.
 Why not?
-These custom decorations by Scene Setter will set your happy little scene perfectly.
+These custom decorations by Little Gatherer will set your happy little scene perfectly.

 Because you’ll be floating on air with happiness.
 Obviously.
 And look how great they look against that industrial concrete wall.
 They also seem super easy to make, which is a massive plus when it comes to wedding DIYs.